krivenko/ezARPACK/doc/guide/choice.rst

       One can manually form operator
       :math:`\hat O = (\hat A - \sigma\hat M)^{-1}\hat M` and use the Asymmetric
-      worker in the standard mode.
+      solver in the standard mode.
 Best used when :math:`\hat M` is nearly singular and/or for finding eigenvalues in the interior of the spectrum, clustered around the complex shift :math:`\sigma`.
-The eigenvalues :math:`\mu` computed by the worker must be manually back-transformed according to :math:`\lambda = \mu^{-1} + \sigma`.
+The eigenvalues :math:`\mu` computed by the solver must be manually back-transformed according to :math:`\lambda = \mu^{-1} + \sigma`.

   * - Complex